senarclens/senarclens.github.io/programming/cpp/index.md

 To get started, I recommend working through the free [Learn C++](https://www.learncpp.com/) online tutorial.
-Note that there are a lot of advertisments if you aren't using an ad blocker.
+Note that there are a lot of advertisements if you aren't using an ad blocker.
 If you want to invest in an excellent C++ book, I recommend buying [Programming: Principles and Practice Using C++](https://amzn.to/40EaSX2) by Bjarne Stroustrup, the designer and original creator of C++.